krishisharma45/mlflow_hidden_gems/README.md

 ### First Time Users

 If this is your first time using this application, please ensure that you have installed the [requirements](#requirements) listed above before proceeding.
+Also make sure that you create a .env file from the .env.example template.
 If you are using MacOS or Linux, you can run this command:

 ```sh